-Traveling with an infant can be a challenging experience, but Spirit Airlines aims to make it as smooth as possible with comprehensive Spirit Airlines Infant Policy.
+It becomes inconvenient if you are traveling with Infants on your lap.
+Especially if you are flying on a low-cost carrier.
+In the case of Spirit, babies are much safer to travel with.
+All of this is possible due to the extensive Spirit Airlines Infant Policy.
 This policy is designed to ensure the safety and comfort of the youngest travelers and their parents.
-So make sure to go through these policies, methods to book Spirit Airlines lap infant and the fees to carry them onboard.
+So make sure to go through these policies, methods to book Spirit Airlines lap infants, and the fees to carry them onboard.

 Spirit traveling with an infant is challenging, especially if you don’t get a vacant or booked seat beside you.
-So here the Spirit Airlines infant policy comes into action and allows you to enjoy more perks that normal passengers cannot.
+So, here, the Spirit Airlines infant policy comes into action and allows you to enjoy more perks than normal passengers can.
 So go through these policies with ease and make sure to fly safely with your infant.

 Spirit Airlines has specific rules and policies for infants to ensure their safety and comfort during the flight.
 Here are the Spirit Airlines lap infant policy points you should keep in mind:

-• A guest who is 15 years or more of age are allowed to carry one lap infant with them..
+- Guests who are 15 years or older are allowed to carry one lap infant with them.

 How To Book A Spirit Ticket For A Lap Child?